andrewcooke/bnum/README.md

 A Slightly Better Enum For Python 3
 ===================================

-Bnum is an enumeration class for Python 3.
+Bnum is a better enumeration class for Python 3.
 It is broadly [compatible](#list-of-differences) with the
 [standard Enum](http://www.python.org/dev/peps/pep-0435/) (and uses much of the same code), but has been tweaked to address